Sending e-mails via SMTP with PHPmailer and Gmail

 $mail->SMTPAuth = true; // authentication enabled

-$mail->SMTPSecure = 'ssl'; // secure transfer enabled REQUIRED for Gmail
+$mail->SMTPSecure = 'ssl'; // secure transfer enabled REQUIRED for GMail

 $mail->Host = 'smtp.gmail.com';